bokiko/RL-Swarm-node/README.md

 Add the following to your .env file:

 ```
+# Required Configuration
 NODE_NAME=your-unique-node-name
 NODE_WALLET_ADDRESS=your-ethereum-wallet-address
 EMAIL_ADDRESS=your-email@example.com

+# Optional Configuration
+# For older GPUs that don't support BF16 precision:
+# USE_FP16=True

+# For very old GPUs or CPU-only mode:
+# FORCE_CPU=True
 ```

 Save and exit (Ctrl+X, then Y, then Enter).